When you are faced with 2 great appliances like the Instant Pot and the Power Pressure Cooker XL, it can be hard to choose just one.

 Disadvantages of This Pot

-After getting an Instant Pot, there's been one major problem: I've found that my other appliances are nearly useless!
-I never bother to bring out my pressure cooker or my slow cooker anymore, because I simply don't need them.
+After getting an Instant Pot, there’s been one major problem: I’ve found that my other appliances are nearly useless!
+I never bother to bring out my pressure cooker or my slow cooker anymore because I don’t need them.

-Some of my favorite things to do in the Instant Pot so far are pretty simple, but they're really big time savers...
+So far, some of my favorite things to do in the Instant Pot are pretty simple, but they’re really big time-savers…

-- Making potatoes for vegan potato salad right in the Instant Pot.
-They only need to cook for a few minutes and it's totally amazing.
+• It cooks potatoes for vegan potato salad right in the Instant Pot.
+They only need to cook for a few minutes, and it’s amazing.

 What Size Instant Pot Do I Need?

 Keep in mind that these cookers have a max fill line.
-Depending on what you're cooking, it is recommended to not pass a certain threshold of ingredients in the pot.
-If you do, the pressure build up will be really high!
+Depending on what you’re cooking, it is recommended not to pass a certain threshold of ingredients in the pot.
+If you do, the pressure build-up will be high!

-Also, many foods like rice will absorb the liquid that you put in the pot which is another scenario in which you need to leave a little bit of extra room.
+Also, many foods like rice will absorb the liquid you put in the pot, which is another scenario in which you need to leave extra room.

-I would say without a doubt that choosing the right size is far more important than some of the flashy features you'd get with some of the models available.
+Without a doubt, choosing the right size is far more important than some of the flashy features you’d get with some of the models available.

-As a final note, consider getting a previous model without those type of functions and opting for a bigger pot if you want to save a few bucks.
+As a final note, consider getting a previous model without those types of functions and opting for a bigger pot if you want to save a few bucks.

 Recommended Article: Instant Pot vs. Slow Cooker vs. Rice Cooker (The Key Differences)